facts about medici family

 She married King Henry II of France and became queen consort, bringing the Medici family’s political dynasty into French royalty.

-Later, Marie de’ Medici, another powerful family member, also became Queen of France through marriage.
+Later, Marie de’ Medici, another influential family member, also became Queen of France through marriage.

-Their marriages showed how the Medici used marriage alliances to spread their influence and wealth beyond Florence.
+Their marriages demonstrated how the Medici utilized marriage alliances to expand their influence and wealth beyond Florence.

-Both queens played major roles in French politics and culture.
+Both queens played significant roles in French politics and culture.

 14. Cosimo I de’ Medici became Grand Duke of Tuscany, further elevating the family’s status.